 As a freelancer, you rely on invoices to get paid for your efforts.
 Creating useful invoices can mean the difference between getting paid on time and having to wait months before receiving payment.

-Today’s post will help you as a freelancer understand the best ways to create and track your invoices.
-When you have better project-tracking practices, you’re in a better place to get paid for all of your efforts.
+This post will help you as a freelancer understand the best ways to create and track your invoices.
+When you have better invoice-tracking and project-tracking practices, you’re in a better place to get paid for all of your efforts.

 Create Different Invoices For Various Types of Projects

 There are two significant ways freelancers can charge for their services: hourly and per project.
 Each method has different types of invoicing and different ways to track work.

 Billing hourly is simple to track.
 All you need to do is find a way to track the time spent on each project and charge for each hour you complete, and Timing can help with that.
 Some clients have a maximum amount of time you can spend on their tasks each week.
 If this is the case, you need to have measures in place to stop you from working too much.
 If clients have listed a hard limit, they won’t pay you for any work done over that.

 Tracking per project is a bit more complicated.
 You can get into trouble charging fees if you don’t communicate them to your clients ahead of time.